dedque8/dedque8.github.io/_posts/2024-10-29-trufflehog-vs-probabilistic-methods.md

 trufflehog-main\pkg\detectors\pypi\pypi.go: pypi-AgEIcHlwaS5vcmcCJ -> 0.6893372718161684
 ```

-All of these instances are NOT actual private keys and have no real security implications.
-However it's not the best pattern to store certificates in *http.go* as plain code.
+All of these instances are **NOT** actual private keys and have no real security implications.
+However, imho, it's not the best idea to store certificates in *http.go* as plain code.
 And hope they won't forget about their "TODO: Expires Monday, June 4" comment.

 # Conclusion

-The tool I wrote is not a good product at all, but I consider it a success as an experiment.
+The tool I wrote is not a good product at all, but I consider it a successful experiment.
 The biggest problem is probabilistic nature - it's hard to draw a line between secrets and just a bit weird strings.
 It requires human input, or perhaps more advanced techniques like machine learning.
 So in some cases deterministic tools like TruffleHog may work better.

 In general, probabilistic vs deterministic methods is a classic example of a unavoidable tradeoff: probabilistic methods create false positives, deterministic - false negatives.
 General recomentations are following:
 - Start key monitoring early in the project lifecycle